Updated: Jun 14, 2021

 You are not alone - it seems we have an epidemic of "pretenders".
 The mask goes on when you are interacting with others.
 It's common for people to show themselves from their best side at work or when meeting friends or even strangers.
 But what goes on deep down can be an entirely different story.

 It takes a lot of energy to go on pretending - life is too short for that.
-If you feel down - call me on 027 607 3090 and I will help you find a way to a happier life.
+If you feel down - reach out for help.
 It is time to stop pretending and start making changes!